alvinpeter9/pokemontracker/README.md

 # PokémonTracker

 **Welcome to PokémonTracker**, your ultimate companion for all things Pokémon!<br>
-Discover, catch, and train Pokémon, explore their abilities, and embark on exciting adventures in the Pokémon world.<br>
+Discover and learn about Pokémon, explore their abilities, and embark on exciting adventures in the Pokémon world.<br>
 Start your journey now!

 ![PokémonTracker Logo](public/assets/pokemon.png)

-## Features
+### Features

-- ⭐ Search and learn about your favorite Pokémon
+- 🗂️ Fetch and display a list of Pokémon.
-- ✨ Explore Pokémon abilities and details
+- 📋 View detailed information about each Pokémon.
-- 🚀 Train and level up your Pokémon team
+- 🌟 Translate Pokémon abilities to Yoda language.
-- ✅ Enjoy a beautiful and intuitive user interface
+- 🔍 Search and paginate through the list of Pokémon.

-## How to Run
+### How to Run

-Visit [PokemonTracker Website](https://pokemontracker.vercel.app) Or Follow these steps to run PokéTracker locally on your machine:
+Visit [PokemonTracker Website](https://pokemontracker.vercel.app) Or Follow these steps to run PokémonTracker locally on your machine:

 ### Prerequisites